recovere-tom/carbon-calculator/README.md

 * Removed tooltip from each dashboard card.
 * Improved 'anchor' location of map pins to better represent the selected locations.

+Version 1.5 (current):

+* Refactored code and extracted components into separate files for better code organisation
+* Included text colour changing animations for dashboard output.
+* Added an overlay guide for the user to select locations then item.
+* Added fade-out animation of overlay.
+* Prevented dashboard displaying information prior to having locations + items selected (distance in KM the exception)
+* Increased map width in mobile view without map overflowing div container
+* Adjusted side of icons to have better dynamic sizing for desktop, tablet and mobile.

 ## Getting Started